imjoy-team/ImJoy/docs/docs/api.md

 api.updateWindow(id=windowId, data={'image': ...})
 ```

-The second parameter is an object contains fields which the plugin wants to update.
+The second parameter is an object contains fields which the plugin wants to update, it will be passed as `my.data` to the `run` function of the target window plugin.
+If the target window is a internally supported window (e.g. `imjoy/image`), then it will just replace the content (since there is not `run` function).

 ## `api.showDialog(...)`
 show a dialog with customized GUI, example: